Link Search Menu Expand Document

 Exploiting ESC13

 To exploit ESC13, we need to target a certificate that has an issuance policy linked to a universal group in Active Directory.
 Unlike some of the other ESC techniques, successfully exploiting ESC13 isn’t necessarily guaranteed to yield administrative privileges, rather the privileges that are gained are those of the group which is linked to by OID in the certificate template’s issuance policy.
 The auxiliary/gather/ldap_esc_vulnerable_cert_finder module is capable of identifying certificates that meet the necessary criteria.
 When one is found, the module will include the group whose permissions will be included in the resulting Kerberos ticket in the notes section.
-In the following example, the ESC13-Test template is vulenerable to ESC13 and will yield a ticket including the ESC13-Group permissions.
+In the following example, the ESC13-Test template is vulnerable to ESC13 and will yield a ticket including the ESC13-Group permissions.

 msf6 auxiliary(gather/ldap_esc_vulnerable_cert_finder) > run